How to Start an E-commerce Business in India: A Complete Guide

 4. Shop and Establishment License

 Under the Shops and Establishment Act, e-commerce businesses in India must obtain a license within 30 days of starting operations.
-This ensures compliance with state labor laws regarding working hours, wages, employee records, and leave.
+This ensures compliance with state labour laws regarding working hours, wages, employee records, and leave.
 The registration process varies by state.

 There are various essential laws and regulations for E-commerce Businesses in India.
 They are: